 B.4.
 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
-Y N ⊠ □ (b) If yes, please describe: While the agency has had over twenty years of no findings, this past year, a significant deficiency was noted in the unaudited first draft submission to REAC, resulting in a finding.
-The changes have been made for the final submission.
-The agency is almost 100 percent complete with conversion from LIPH to PBRA through RAD, which created a high volume of concurrent changes (systems, processes, fiscal year end), compounded by staff turnover.
-This finding was limited to the period of high change and is not a systemic issue.
-Other Document and/or Certification Requirements.
+Y N (b) If yes, please describe: Other Document and/or Certification Requirements.
 C.1 Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan Form 50077-ST-HCV-HP, Certification of Compliance with PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 C.2 Civil Rights Certification.
 Form 50077-ST-HCV-HP, Certification of Compliance with PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 C.3 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
-Y N □ ⊠ If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+Not Applicable, no public housing units in PHA. $\begin{array}{c} Y & N \\ \square & \square \end{array}$ If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
 PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
 C.4 Certification by State or Local Officials.
 Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 D Statement of Capital Improvements .
 Required in all years for all PHAs completing this form that administer public housing and receive funding from the Capital Fund Program (CFP).
 D.1 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan (HUD-50075.2) and the date that it was approved by HUD.
-HUD Form 50075.2 approved by HUD on 12/07/2018.
 E.1 RAD Choice Mobility